EugeneDae/zola-vite-demo/README.md

 8. Run `npm run build` to build for production use (files will go to `public/` directory).

 ## Known issues
 1. I haven't tested the demo on Windows.
+2. Vite docs [say](https://vitejs.dev/guide/backend-integration.html#backend-integration) that  its entry should include `import 'vite/modulepreload-polyfill'`, but I'm not quite sure about its purpose ([see main.js](https://github.com/EugeneDae/zola-vite-demo/blob/master/js/main.js#L3)).
 2. If http://localhost:3000/@vite/client gives you 404, you need to open http://127.0.0.1:1111/ first.
 If it still doesn’t work, see [this](https://github.com/vitejs/vite/discussions/2978).

 ## Suggestions, questions?
 Just [open an issue](https://github.com/EugeneDae/zola-vite-demo/issues).
 Please note that issues unrelated to the purpose of this repository will be marked as closed.